billkarsh/SpikeGLX/sglhome/docs/Help/SyncEdges/Sync_edges.md

     a wire connected to its SMA connector, whether it is specified as input or output (source).
 So you connect a wire to just one (active) module, and all imec probes will automatically record the sync wave.

+    * For a single OneBox running a few probes and collection its aux channel data you don't need to run any wires; it's all connected internally.

     * If NI is the source, the `Notes` field indicates which output terminal to connect.